Cleveland Clinic logo

 Renal Osteodystrophy

-Renal osteodystrophy is a complication of chronic kidney disease that weakens your bones.
-It's caused by changes in the levels of minerals and hormones in your blood.
-The main signs are bone pain and fractures.
-There's no cure except for a kidney transplant.
-Dietary changes, medications and surgery can slow its progression.
+Renal osteodystrophy is a complication of chronic kidney disease (CKD).
+CKD changes mineral and hormone levels in your blood, which weakens your bones.
+The main signs of renal osteodystrophy are bone pain and fractures.
+There’s no cure except for a kidney transplant.
+Changes to your eating plan, medications and surgery can slow it down.

 Advertisement